rsilvestre/youtex/README.md

 - YouTube's API structure might change, which could impact functionality
 - Some auto-generated transcripts may have poor quality or accuracy
 - YouTube rate limiting may apply when making many requests in a short time

+### Distributed Caching Considerations

+When using the CachexBackend for horizontal scaling:

+1. **Node Connectivity**: Ensure all nodes can communicate with each other through proper network configuration
+2. **Node Discovery**: Use a library like [libcluster](https://github.com/bitwalker/libcluster) for reliable node discovery and connection
+3. **Cache Consistency**: Be aware that there can be a short delay before cache updates propagate to all nodes
+4. **Node Naming**: Nodes must have proper names (not anonymous) - use `--name node1@ip` or `--sname node1` when starting your application
+5. **Cookie Configuration**: All nodes must share the same Erlang cookie for security

+## Future Improvements

+Below is a list of potential improvements for the project:

+### Cache System
+- [ ] Implement proper supervision tree for cache components
+- [ ] Add circuit breaker pattern for external backends
+- [ ] Integrate Telemetry for cache metrics (hits, misses, performance)
+- [ ] Enhance distributed cache consistency guarantees
+- [ ] Implement exponential backoff for S3 operations

+### Testing
+- [ ] Add integration tests for distributed caching with multiple nodes
+- [ ] Implement property-based testing using StreamData
+- [ ] Create comprehensive tests for S3 backend
+- [ ] Use ExVCR to mock HTTP requests for YouTube API

+### Error Handling
+- [ ] Replace generic error atoms with structured error types
+- [ ] Implement cascading fallback strategies
+- [ ] Add structured logging with context for debugging
+- [ ] Introduce configurable timeouts for HTTP client

+### Features
+- [ ] Implement parallel fetching for multiple transcripts
+- [ ] Add support for different transcript formats (SRT, VTT)
+- [ ] Create text search functionality within transcripts
+- [ ] Add configurable rate limiting for YouTube API calls
+- [ ] Support for authenticated access to private/unlisted videos

+### Performance
+- [ ] Use streams for processing large transcripts
+- [ ] Optimize cache serialization with more efficient protocols
+- [ ] Implement connection pooling for HTTP requests
+- [ ] Add lazy loading for transcript sentences

+### Modern Practices
+- [ ] Use NimbleOptions for option validation
+- [ ] Reorganize modules around domain concepts
+- [ ] Add LiveBook examples for interactive documentation
+- [ ] Implement runtime configuration validation

 ## License